Disclaimer: Both consoles are out of stock at most retailers and are price gouged at others like Amazon currently.

 PlayStation VR performance is something altogether different.

-As you can see in the chart, Sony is using the same CPU and a GPU that's a little more than twice the performance in the new PlayStation 4 Pro.
+As you can see in the chart, Sony is using the same CPU and a GPU that's a little more than twice the performance in the new PS4 Pro.
 There's also an updated version of the HDMI standard in the PS4 Pro, but there's no immediate difference in performance out of the box for video output.
-Games that struggled in the past to maintain 30fps or 60fps on a standard PlayStation 4 will be able to offer a more consistent experience with the PlayStation 4 Pro through its "boost mode" feature.
+Games that struggled in the past to maintain 30fps or 60fps on a standard PS4 will be able to offer a more consistent experience with the PS4 Pro through its "boost mode" feature.
 This basically means games that appear to stutter a little on a normal PS4 will look and play smoother on a PS4 Pro.

 Understanding 4K and HDR on PlayStation